isomorfeus/isomorfeus-redux/ruby/README.md

 end
 ```
 ### Setup
-This is done automatically within Isomorfeus.
 If isomorfeus-redux is used in isolation, these methods can be used:
 ```ruby
 Redux::Store.add_middleware(middleware) # middleware must be Javascript function Redux::Store.init! # initializes the global store